tomekxoxo/memoGame/README.md

 ## Setup
 Simply download files and open in live server.
-If you want develop please use `npm install` and use scripts saved in package.json.
+If you want to develope please use `npm install` and use scripts saved in package.json.

 ## Features
 * player can save score in database stored by Firebase and compare with other players